chunga7879/AnimatedGifDSL/README.md

   // Rotate the image of the dog by 1
   ROTATE dog
     WITH angle: 1

+  // Overlay image on background created
+  OVERLAY dog ON background AS frame
+    WITH x: 200
+    WITH y: 200

-  // Add the image to a list of frames
+  // Add the manipulated image overlaid on the background to the list of GIF frames ADD frames
-  ADD frames
-    WITH item: dog
+    WITH item: frame

 // Save the list of frames as a Gif of 10 seconds to "./final.gif" SAVE frames
   WITH duration: 10
   WITH location: "./final.gif"
 ```

+****Note**: All programs should end with a new line (\n) character.**

 For information on language features & syntax: [API documentation](../main/documentation.md)